Lunch and Dinner

 • Wash the butternut squash and cut it in half lengthways.
 Scoop out the seeds with a spoon and place the butternut on a lined baking tray (with parchment paper).
 Put it in the oven for 35-45 minutes or until soft.
 It depends on the thickness of the butternut.

-• In the meantime, wash the broccoli and chop it in small florets.
+• In the meantime, wash the broccoli and chop it into small florets.
 Drain the dried tomatoes and cut them into small pieces.
 Wash and chop the parsley leaves.
 Cut the olives into half.

 • Add the dried tomatoes, the olives and the couscous to the pan.
 Season with salt, pepper and rosemary.
-Mix them well all together and reduce the heat.
+Mix them well together and reduce the heat.

 • Roast some slivered almonds in a small pan and put aside.

 • When the butternut is ready take it out of the oven, place it on a serving plate and fill it in generously with the couscous mixture.
-Add the parsley on top, drizzle everything with a sauce or dip of your choice and add some roasted almonds.
+Add the parsley on top, drizzle everything with a Tahini sauce or dip of your choice and add some roasted almonds.
 Serve immediately and ENJOY!

 Notes & Tips